 Diversity among teachers is as important and beneficial as diversity among students.
 Research illustrates that teachers of color help students “understand ─ and confront ─ racism, and prepare students to live in a multicultural society.”

-The four towns served by CoDE have very low levels of diversity among its teachers in the elementary, middle and high schools.
+The towns served by CoDE have very low levels of diversity among its teachers in the elementary, middle and high schools.

-For the 2023-24 School Year, here are the stats:
+For the 2024-25 School Year, here are the stats:

 The reports below provide excellent and timely data, as well as the ability to see trends over the past several years.
 Called Report Cards, they are compiled by the State Department of Education for each school in the state.